saitharun08/DataEngineering-Workshop4_draft/docs/intro_celery_rabbitMq.md

 Now let’s create a simple project to demonstrate the use of Celery.

 1. Install RabbitMQ by using the following commands
 ```
 sudo apt-get install rabbitmq-server
 ```
 **Note**:
 - Check the proper installation of RabbitMQ using the below command in terminal
 ```
 rabbitmq-server
 ```
 - If the above command didn't work, you can try script provide .[here](https://www.rabbitmq.com/install-debian.html#apt-quick-start-cloudsmith) to install RabbitMQ.

-2. Configure RabbitMQ for Celery, use the following commands
+2. Configure RabbitMQ for Celery, use the following commands.
 ```
 rabbitmqctl add_user jimmy jimmy123
 rabbitmqctl add_vhost jimmy_vhost